 What Does Psilocybin Abuse Look Like?

-The abuse of psilocybin looks similar to other drug abuse symptoms but specific to this drug.
-Those could include:
+Abusing psilocybin looks similar to other drug abuse symptoms but is specific to this drug.

 - Using more psilocybin than intended, possibly for longer than intended